CharlesSanfiorenzo/Bioinformatics/README.md

 - [x] Calculates gene copy numbers based on depth of coverage results from Bowtie2 alignments (Avg.
 Cov. & Stdev)
 - [x] Find and extract sequences w/ header from a multifasta based on header patterns (e.g. Gene name)
 - [x] Test reads for quality based on alignment rate, Avg.
 Depth of Cov & Stdev, and TS/TV.
+- [x] Filters reads using quality scores and read length
 - [x] Calculate Proteome Size from a Proteomic or Transcriptomic Genbank file.
 - [x] Count number of bases for individual fasta or multifasta.
 - [x] Added a ToolBox to facilitate the lives of non-savvy terminal users (Read Documentation)